MLB stadiums by capacity: Biggest, smallest baseball parks

 Capacity: 40.615

-Rate Field (the word “Guaranteed” was recently dropped from its name) has the misfortune of sharing a city with the beloved Wrigley Field, so it doesn’t get much recognition.
+Rate Field (the word “Guaranteed” was dropped from its name a few seasons ago) has the misfortune of sharing a city with the beloved Wrigley Field, so it doesn’t get much recognition.
 And the White Sox are actively looking to build a replacement.

 View from the upper deck at Globe Life Field, home of the Texas Rangers